Computing quasiconformal folds: Further discussion and experimental results

 In the next three rows of Figure \ref{fig:iter_experiment} we show the iteration results at the first iteration, 50-th iteration and 200-th iteration.
 We can observe the curly folding lines in the first iteration in Figure \ref{fig:iter=1 reg-} and \ref{fig:iter=1 unfold}.
 This is due to the incomplete data and the incompatible initialized domain.
 In the subsequent iterations we saw significant improvement over the rigidity of the folding.
-In practice we also found that if we explicitly regularize the singular lines by, for example, projecting them onto a Euclidean geodesic, and then restart the iteration, the convergence will be improved in particular for the multiply-folded cases.
+In practice we also found that if in the later phase of the iteration, we explicitly regularize the singular lines by fitting the vertices into a Euclidean geodesic in a least square sense, and then restart the iteration, the convergence will have some minor speed-up in particular for the heavily multiply-folded cases.

 Observe also that in the limit, as in Figure \ref{fig:iter=120 unfold}, the singular set configuration is in not exactly the same as that of the true unfolded surface.
 This can be explained by the existence multiple admissible solutions to this problem.
 For example, another admissible solution may be obtained by some different initialization.
-This is of course expected.\\
+This is of course expected.

 In Figure \ref{fig:1fold_iter} and \ref{fig:cusp_iter} we illustrate the effect of reinforcement iteration algorithm applied to a once-folded surface and a cusped surface.
 The straightening effect can be easily seen from the comparison between the initial folding map and the final folding map.
-In Figure \ref{fig:convergence}, we plot a log-log diagram for the energy $E(g_k,\varphi_k)$ that we aim to minimize for the above three examples.
+In Figure \ref{fig:convergence}, we plot a log-log diagram for the scale insensitive version of the energy $E(g_k,\varphi_k)$ for the examples in Figure \ref{fig:iter_experiment} and \ref{fig:cusp_iter}.
+The plot here uses only the iteration algorithm and no other regularization.
 We can observe that the convergence rate approaches $O(1/N)$ in the mid-stage of the iteration.
 That the energy decreases slightly slower in the later phase can be explained by our observation from the iterations that only a few points are adjusted while the singular set configuration is still away from flat-foldability.
 These adjusted points are mainly near the cusp points.
 This fact can be observed from Figure \ref{fig:iter=1 unfold} and \ref{fig:iter=50 unfold}.
 The convergence rate varies in the different phases of the iteration, illustrating the non-linear nature of the iteration.